oracle-livelabs/security/database/advanced/key-vault/key-vault.md

 Starting with Oracle Key Vault release 18.1, a new multi-master cluster mode of operation is available to provide increased availability and support geographic distribution.

-The multi-master cluster nodes provide high availability, disaster recovery, load distribution, and geographic distribution to an Oracle Key Vault environment.
+The multi-master cluster nodes provide high availability, disaster recovery, load distribution, and geographic distribution in an Oracle Key Vault environment.

 An Oracle Key Vault multi-master cluster provides a mechanism to create pairs of Oracle Key Vault nodes for maximum availability and reliability.